gkaguirrelab/gkaModelEye/bench/README.md

 ## bench

-These routines create, alter, and ray-trace an optical system.
+These routines create, alter, validate, and ray-trace an optical system.

 An optical system is a set of surfaces with which light rays interact.
 In this code, the `opticalSystem` variable is an m x 19 matrix, with each row describing one of the m surfaces.
 The 19 values in a row specify (in order):